Awarness artist to create sustainable digital work on topics of climate change, pollution and nature

 Memories of the Melted

-A Data-Driven Art Installation on Climate Change, Showing the past, present and possible futures of glaciers
+Showing the past, present and possible futures of Glaciers.

 https://www.nytimes.com/2006/10/24/world/europe/24swiss.html

-by Combining 139000 datapoints from past and future projection data we created a model that can give us a glimpse of the scenarios of the future of the Rhone Glacier.
+By combining 130.000 datapoints from past and future projection data, we developed a model that provides a glimpse into potential future scenarios for the Rhône Glacier.

 Commissioned by